 - Clouds come in contact with the cold air in the mountain regions above the forests and condense to form rain and precipitate which comes down due to gravity.

-- By these processes, water cycles itself and gets able to use it.
+- Through these processes, water cycles itself and gets able to use it.

 HOMEOSTASIS OF ECOSYSTEM– ecosystem regulates its own species structure and functional processes.
 This capacity of an ecosystem of self-regulation is known as homeostasis.